GoogleChrome/web.dev/src/site/content/en/media/streams/index.md

 Just as with Shaka Packager, we have both an input and an output file.
 Another difference from Shaka Packager is that the streams are identified with flags that refer their codecs.
-The `-vcodec copy` and `-acodec copy` portions of the command tell ffmpeg to copy the streams I want while the `-an` and `-vn` flags strip the streams I don't want.
+The `-vcodec copy` and `-acodec copy` portions of the command tell FFmpeg to copy the streams I want while the `-an` and `-vn` flags strip the streams I don't want.
 The keyword `copy` means I'm moving the streams without changing their codecs.